PaperMC/paperweight/readme.md

 }
 ```

-Now create a file called `settings.gradle.kts` in teh root project directory and copy in this text:
+Now create a file called `settings.gradle.kts` in the root project directory and copy in this text:
 ```kotlin
 pluginManagement {
     repositories {